2 kids among 6 dead in Montana highway pileup, 8 others hurt

 The pileup was just west of Hardin, with additional ambulances called in from Billings to help.
 The identities of the dead and conditions of the survivors are not yet being released.

-The crash was reported around 4:30 p.m., as 21 vehicles, including six commercial semi-trucks, lost control in the dust storm that was fueled by gusts topping 60 mph (97 kph), authorities said.
+The crash was reported around 4:30 p.m., as 21 vehicles, including six commercial semi-trucks, lost control in the dust storm that was fueled by gusts topping 60 mph, authorities said.

 Nelson said there was zero visibility for a mile-long stretch during a peak summer traffic hour for those commuting home from work or traveling for outdoor recreation.